Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Introduction

 Then, we give a complexity~$\log r + O(1)$ quantum protocol for computing a nonnegative matrix $M$ in expectation, whenever there exists a rank-$r$ matrix $N$ such that $M$ is the entry-wise square of $N$.
 This implies in particular that every $d$-dimensional polytope with 0/1 slacks has a semidefinite EF of size $O(d)$.

 Finally, we obtain an exponential separation between classical and quantum protocols that compute our specific matrix $M = M(n)$ in expectation.
 On the one hand, our quantum protocol gives a rank-$O(n)$ PSD factorization of $M$.
 On the other hand, the nonnegative rank of $M$ is $2^{\Omega(n)}$ because the nondeterministic communication complexity of the support matrix of $M$ is $\Omega(n)$.
-Thus we obtain an exponential separation between nonnegative rank and PSD rank. \end{itemize}
+Thus we also obtain an exponential separation between PSD rank and nonnegative rank.